Rate Buydown: What It Is and When to Use It

 3-2-1 Buydown

 Offering the most significant initial reduction in mortgage interest, the 3-2-1 buydown is an option that prospective homeowners might find appealing.
 Before reverting to the original rate, this arrangement reduces interest by 3% in the first year, 2% in the second, and 1% in the third.
 For instance, a borrower with a 7% rate would pay 4%, 5%, and 6% in the respective first three years.
-This method allows for lower initial payments, but requires the borrower to afford the original interest rate after the third year.
+This method allows for lower initial payments, but requires the borrower to afford the original interest rate after the buydown expires in the third year.
 This type of buydown provides short-term relief but requires careful financial planning.

 Permanent Buydown